Skip to main content

 About this Hook

-React Hook to filter search results within a numeric range.
-With this Hook, you can build your own slider components.
-To display an input for a range of numbers, use the <RangeInput> widget instead.
+Use this React Hook to filter search results within a numeric range.
+You can build custom slider components with this Hook.
+To display a number range input, use the RangeInput widget instead.

 Requirements

-The attribute provided to the widget must be in attributes for faceting, either on the dashboard or using the attributesForFaceting parameter with the API.
-The values of the attribute must be numbers, not strings.
+The attribute provided to this Hook must be a facet, which you can declare in the dashboard or using the attributesForFaceting index setting.
+The attribute values must be numbers, not strings.

 Examples